projectfluent/fluent-langneg-rs/README.md

 This is a Rust implementation of fluent-locale library which is a part of Project Fluent.

-The library allows for parsing language tags into `Locale` objects, operating on them and serializing the result back to language tag strings.
+The library allows for parsing of unicode locale identifiers into `Locale` objects, operating on them and serializing the result back to locale identifier strings.

 On top of that, it allows for simple operations like comparing `Locale` objects and negotiating between lists of language tags.